Stochasticity in Motion: An Information-Theoretic Approach to Trajectory Prediction: Experiments

 \subsection{Correlation between Prediction Error and Different Uncertainty Types}

-Identifying scenarios with high prediction error is critical for safety, as it helps determine when to trust the system or when the driver needs to take control.
-In this experiment, we study the correlation between different types of uncertainty and prediction error using the original nuScenes dataset.
-More concretely, we compute the Pearson correlation coefficient $\rho$ between each type of uncertainty and the $\text{minADE}_k$.
-We benchmark our proposed method against~\citet{filos2020can}, which is an uncertainty quantification approach for planning.
-Prediction and planning are closely related tasks in \ac{AD}~\citep{hagedorn2024integration}, and to the best of our knowledge,~\citet{filos2020can} is the only other method with an architecture-agnostic approach that addresses uncertainty quantification in these domains. \citet{filos2020can} estimates the uncertainty by calculating the variance of the log-likelihood of future trajectories with respect to the parameters, i.e., $\text{Var}_{q(\gW)}[\log p(y|x, \gW)]$.
-Unlike our method, this approach requires access to the future trajectory $y$.
-We report the correlation coefficient between different uncertainty types and the $\text{minADE}_5$ in Tab.~\ref{tab:benchmark_original_dataset}.
-Additionally, results for $\text{minADE}_1$ and $\text{minADE}_{10}$ are provided in App. \ref{app:additional_results_orginal}.
+Determining whether predictions can be trusted is crucial for deciding when to rely on the system or when the driver should take control.
+In this experiment, we analyze the correlation between different types of uncertainty and prediction error using the original nuScenes dataset.
+More concretely, we compute the Pearson correlation coefficient $\rho$ between each type of uncertainty and the $\text{minADE}_5$.
+We benchmark our proposed method against~\cite{filos2020can}, which is an uncertainty quantification approach for planning.
+To the best of our knowledge, it is the only other architecture-agnostic method that addresses uncertainty quantification in the domain of autonomous driving.
+More concretely, \cite{filos2020can} estimates uncertainty by computing the variance of the log-likelihood of future trajectories with respect to the parameters, i.e., $\text{Var}_{q(\gW)}[\log p(y|x, \gW)]$.
+We report the $\text{minADE}_5$ values along with the correlation coefficient between different uncertainty types and the $\text{minADE}_5$ in Tab.~\ref{tab:benchmark_original_dataset}.